databyss-org/databyss/README.md

 Runs the linter and the [Jest](https://jestjs.io/) test runner in the interactive watch mode.
 It is a good idea to have this running while you develop to catch problems and ensure everything is passing before you make a PR.
 cf [Contributing doc](CONTRIBUTING.md#writing-tests)

-`> yarn cy`
-Runs the [Cypress](https://www.cypress.io) test runner in interactive watch mode.
-Like `yarn:test`, it's a good idea to have this running if you're working on UI tasks.

-`> yarn cy:test`
-Runs all of the Cypress tests from `yarn cy` but in a headless (text-only) mode.

-`> yarn cy:open`
-Used internally by `yarn cy` to open the Cypress test runner interface.

-`> yarn cy:run`
-Used internally by `yarn cy:test` to start the test runner.

-`yarn cy:run:debug`
-Same as `yarn cy:run`, except it emits verbose debugging logs.
-To use, run it after running `yarn storybook:cy`.

-`yarn storybook:cy`
-Starts the Storybook server, which Cypress hits to access sandboxed UIs to test (like the editor).
-Called internally by `yarn cy` and `yarn cy:test`.

 `test:selenium`
 Starts the Selenium tests using the Sauce Labs remote environment